 Rockman Lab: Molecular Mechanisms of Hypertrophy and Heart Failure

 Overall Research Direction: The major focus of this laboratory is to understand the molecular mechanisms of hypertrophy and heart failure.
 My laboratory uses a strategy that combines state of the art molecular techniques to generate transgenic and gene targeted mouse models, combined with sophisticated physiologic measures of in vivo cardiac function.
-In this manner, candidate molecules are either selectively overexpressed in the mouse heart or ablated by homologous recombination, which is followed by an in-depth analysis of the physiological phenotype.
+In this manner, candidate molecules are either selectively overexpressed in the mouse heart or genes ablated followed by an in-depth analysis of the physiological phenotype.
 To model human cardiac disease, we have created several models of cardiac overload in the mouse using both microsurgical techniques and genetic models of cardiac dysfunction.

 Areas of Research